com-480-data-visualization/com-480-project-ms-paint/README.md

 ### Exploratory Data Analysis

 Pre-processing of the data set you chose:

+#### John Hopkins Dataset:
+The John Hopkins dataset is updated daily.
+In this dataset there is the number of cases, deaths and recoveries for 258 countries, external territories or cruise ships.
+It also contains more specific data about the United States for 3254 distinct locations.
+The data is also available in daily csv files which contains different provinces for other countries as well, as well as the last data update date.

 #### French Dataset:
 Data starts the 2020-02-24, it is available in 3 types departments, region, and for France.
 We will be focusing on regions of France.